Heliantheae

 The Heliantheae (sometimes called the sunflower tribe) are the third-largest tribe in the sunflower family (Asteraceae).
 With some 190 genera and nearly 2500 recognized species, only the tribes Senecioneae and Astereae are larger.
 The name is derived from the genus Helianthus, which is Greek for sun flower.
 Most genera and species are found in North America (particularly in Mexico) and South America.
 A few genera are pantropical.

 Most Heliantheae are herbs or shrubs, but some grow to the size of small trees.
 Leaves are usually hairy and arranged in opposite pairs.
 The anthers are usually blackened.

 The above statements about the size and distribution of the tribe apply to a broad definition of Heliantheae, which was followed throughout the 20th century.
 Some recent authors break the tribe up into a dozen or so smaller tribes.

 Uses

 Commercially important plants in the Heliantheae include sunflower and Jerusalem artichoke.
 Many garden flowers are also in this group, such as Coreopsis, Cosmos, Echinacea, Rudbeckia, and Zinnia.
-Some authors place Coreopsis and Cosmos in the Coreopsideae tribe.
+Some authors separate Coreopsis and Cosmos into the Coreopsideae tribe.

-In addition to the benefits brought by the group, some are also problematic weeds.
-Species of Ambrosia (ragweed) produce large quantities of pollen.
+In contrast to the benefits brought by the group, some are problematic weeds.
+Species of Ambrosia (ragweed) produce large quantities of highly allergenic pollen.
 Each plant is reputed to be able to produce about a billion grains of pollen over a season, and the plant is wind-pollinated.